 Entertainment Magazine: Iron Door Mine

-The Iron Door Mine treasure is believed to still be hidden north of Tucson
+The Iron Door Mine treasure believed to be hidden north of Tucson

 Treasures of the Santa CatalinasThis information is found in the comprehensive book on the legends and history of the Catalina Mountains– "Treasures of the Santa Catalina Mountains."
 Read sample pages and download free PDF.